Solar panels in coastal Perth: salt spray, corrosion, and what to specify

 Perth coastal suburbs from Cottesloe to Two Rocks face elevated salt spray that accelerates corrosion of solar mounting hardware.
 Here's what to specify and what questions to ask when installing solar in a coastal Perth location.

-What to specify for coastal Perth
+What hardware should you specify for a coastal Perth install?

 Mounting hardware:

-- Request 316-grade stainless steel fixings (not 304 stainless, which is less corrosion resistant than 316)
+- Request 316-grade stainless steel fixings, not 304 stainless, which is less corrosion resistant than 316

 - Ask your installer what grade of stainless steel is specified in your quote